FanFeet/demo/README.md

 # demo
-This is my first repo of git &amp; github
+This is my first repo of git &amp; github.